Kīlauea Iki: Magma mixing

 Samples collected from the first episode of the eruption were composed of two different kinds of magma.
-The first variant was identical to previous magmas erupted in the 1954 Kilauea caldera eruption and the second variant had a composition different than anything seen at previous eruptions, with a high ratio of CaO to MgO.
+The first variant was identical to previous magmas erupted in the 1954 Kilauea caldera eruption and the second variant had a composition different from anything seen at previous eruptions, with a high ratio of CaO to MgO.
 Subsequent eruption episodes produced samples that were a mixture of the two variants plus some additional amount of olivine.
 The reason for two different magma compositions may be two magma storage areas beneath Kilauea Iki that had higher olivine concentrations at the bottom.
 At the beginning of the eruption, both magma sources provided material to the surface, while later eruption episodes at the single vent on the west side of the caldera contained a mixture of the two magmas.
 Additionally, the later eruption episodes were sourced from deeper sections of the magma chambers, resulting in higher concentrations of olivine.